costantinoai/scholar-slack-bot/README.md

    pip install -r requirements.txt
    ```

-Now, the file `slack.config` file with your bot's API token, channel name, and channel ID.
+Now, populate `slack.config` file with your bot's API token, channel name, and channel ID.
 The structure should look like:

 ```ini
 [slack]